Chart Color Schemes

 The level of residential development activity in Scarborough was found to be higher than 90% of real estate markets across the country

-On average, over these five years, approximately five new residents arrived per dwelling constructed.
-This leads to a significant gap between demand and supply, typically resulting in price growth and increased buyer competition.
-The average expected construction cost value for new dwellings in Scarborough is $617,000, indicating a focus on the premium segment with upmarket properties.
-In FY26, there have been $4.8 million in commercial approvals, reflecting the area's primarily residential nature.
+This demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.
+The average expected construction cost value of these dwellings is $469,000, indicating a focus on the premium segment with upmarket properties.
+In terms of commercial development, there have been $4.8 million in approvals this financial year, reflecting Scarborough's primarily residential nature.
+Comparatively, Scarborough has slightly more development activity than Greater Perth, being 33.0% above the regional average per person over the five-year period.

-Compared to Greater Perth, Scarborough has slightly more development activity, at 33.0% above the regional average per person over the five-year period from FY21 to FY25.
-This balance supports both buyer choice and current property values.
-The new building activity in Scarborough shows a trend towards denser development, with 73.0% medium and high-density housing approvals compared to 27.0% detached dwellings.
-This trend provides accessible entry options for downsizers, investors, and entry-level buyers.
-With around 368 people per dwelling approval, Scarborough indicates a developed market.
-Future projections suggest that Scarborough will add approximately 2,727 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+This balance supports buyer choice while maintaining current property values.
+The new building activity shows a trend towards denser development, with 27.0% detached dwellings and 73.0% medium to high-density housing.
+This shift caters to accessible entry options, appealing to downsizers, investors, and entry-level buyers.
+With approximately 368 people per dwelling approval, Scarborough indicates a developed market.
+Future projections estimate Scarborough will add around 2,738 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development